 - Draw with a hard pencil to transfer the drawing to watercolor paper.

 Simple as that.
-When you download the PDF you will see why it is so simple.
-The drawing is flipped horizontally/mirrored so that when you flip the tracing paper it’s the right way down.
+When you download the free PDF you will see why it is so simple.
+The drawing is flipped horizontally/mirrored.
+Why?
+It’s so that when you flip your tracing over, it’s the right way down.
 Check my article with an easy step-by-step tutorial: How to trace onto watercolor paper.

 Toolbox for watercolor with colored pencils

-I don’t use regular, textured watercolor paper, because the texture makes it difficult to draw with colored pencils.
-Instead, I use smooth, hot-pressed watercolor paper that works beautifully with colored pencils, as I draw on top of the crisp, dry paint.
+I don’t use regular, textured watercolor paper.
+It’s difficult to draw with colored pencils on a rough surface.
+Instead, smooth, hot-pressed watercolor paper works beautifully with colored pencils.

-- Paper: Arches hot pressed, smooth 100% cotton white watercolor paper
+- Hot pressed, smooth 100% cotton watercolor paper

 - Watercolor tape